Alachua County Energy Efficiency Program

 Other Eligible Units

-If you have a unit that does not currently have a tenant, but which you would like to bring onto the market as affordable rental housing, see the “Small Business Owners” tab.
+If you are a small business owner and have a unit that does not currently have a tenant, but which you would like to bring onto the market as affordable rental housing, see the “Small Business Owners” tab.

 The following upgrades are allowable expenses under this program.
 You may choose to accept between $5,000 and $15,000 to improve your unit (see more information on how the amount impacts your affordability commitment below).